ManuWar73/Binary0011/README.md

-# Binary0011Java
+# Binary0011

-the "Java port" and complete rework of my old mod "Binary0011".
+a binary themed mod for mindustry v7. the "Java port" and complete rework of my old (hjson) mod "Binary0011".
 <br>the way you can compile/implement is in the text below.

 ## Building for Desktop Testing